 3. Check weather conditions and plan your hike according to the forecast.

-5. There are NO toilets along the hike.
+6. There are NO toilets along the entire trail.

-The closest toilets you get are at the base of the mountain, near the carpark, so use them before you start the hike.
-Don’t drink too much water during your hike too, lest you need the loo.
+The only toilets you get are at the base of the mountain, near the carpark, so use them before you start the hike.
 The hiking trail is also pretty exposed a hike all around (as in everyone can see you), so I’m not sure how people settle their businesses!

-6. Bring food and water (but also watch your water intake).
+7. Bring snacks and water (but also watch your water intake).

 After hiking for 2-3 hours, you’ll be very hungry at the summit.
 We had breakfast right before leaving Stavanger and were already famished when we reached the top.
 I ate a few small cookies before we descended.
-By the time we reached Stavanger for very late lunch, my gastric was in hell.
+By the time we reached Stavanger for a very late lunch, my gastric was giving me hell.

 As for shoes, I hiked it in Skechers track shoes and had no problems.
-However, it was wonderfully sunny weather, so the ground was dry.
+However, I was blessed because it was wonderfully sunny weather, so the ground was dry.
 I have to mention that Norway’s weather can switch really fast.
 By the time we left Preikestolen, it was already starting to rain.

-We reached the carpark early, before the first bus even arrived from Tau.
+We reached Preikestolen’s carpark really early, before the first bus even arrived from Tau.
 This helped us gain some headstart away from crowds.
-Only just a few foreigners were starting the hike at the same time as us.
+Only just a few Thai tourists were starting the hike at the same time.
 However, I’d also read about crowds very early in the morning (especially in summer).
 Manage your expectations and you’ll be happy 🙂

-Although Pulpit Rock is 604m above sea level, you’ll be 270m above sea level already when you start your hike, so don’t be too afraid it’s too much of an ascent.
+Although Pulpit Rock is at a height of 604m above sea level, you’ll be 270m above sea level already when you start your hike, so don’t be too afraid it’s too much of a climb.

-10. Plan about 2 hours-ish each way, and 1 hour to hang out at the top.
+11. Plan about 2 hours for each way, and 1 hour to hang out at the top.